Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

 On Thursday, Biden abandoned his initial strategy, instead embracing the growing frustration among the vaccinated with the country’s roughly 80 million unvaccinated citizens and announced a sweeping set of mandates, including compelling businesses with more than 100 workers to require vaccinations or weekly coronavirus testing.

-It was an acknowledgment that his strategy was not working as the virus continues to rage in parts of the country and a nod to how much it is hurting him politically with his approval numbers sliding in recent weeks.
+It was an acknowledgment that his strategy was not working, with the virus continuing to rage in parts of the country, and a nod to how much it is hurting him politically, with his approval numbers sliding in recent weeks.

 He also shed his hesitancy to wade directly into the rough currents of “pandemic politics” — as he calls the deep divide over how to approach the virus — triggering the kind of red-hot reaction on the right that he’s sought to avoid in the opening months of his presidency.

-Within hours of Biden’s announcement the Republican National Committee threatened a lawsuit to stop the administration from going forward with a rule that would require businesses with more than 100 employees to mandate vaccines.
+Within hours of Biden’s announcement, the Republican National Committee threatened a lawsuit to stop the administration from going forward with the rule requiring businesses to mandate vaccinations.

-Other leading GOP voices have joined in that call, including potential 2024 presidential contender South Dakota Gov. Kristi L. Noem, who said “see you in court.”
-Texas Gov. Greg Abbott called the mandates “an assault on private businesses” and said the state is “already working to halt this power grab.”
-Both of the governors’ states have experienced recent surges in covid cases.
+Other leading GOP voices have joined in that call, including South Dakota Gov. Kristi L. Noem, a potential 2024 presidential contender, who tweeted “see you in court.”
+Texas Gov. Greg Abbott (R) called the mandates “an assault on private businesses” and said the state is “already working to halt this power grab.”
+Both of the governors’ states have experienced recent surges in coronavirus cases.

 The White House appeared to anticipate the GOP reaction.